Maria Callas: Early operatic career in Greece

-During August and September 1944, Callas performed the role of Leonore in a Greek language production of Fidelio, again at the Odeon of Herodes Atticus.
-German critic Friedrich Herzog, who witnessed the performances, declared Leonore Callas's "greatest triumph":
+During August and September 1944 Callas performed the role of Leonore in a Greek-language production of Fidelio, again at the Odeon of Herodes Atticus.
+German critic Friedrich Herzog, who attended the performances, declared Leonore Callas's "greatest triumph":

-When Maria Kaloyeropoulou's Leonore let her soprano soar out radiantly in the untrammelled jubilation of the duet, she rose to the most sublime heights. ...
+When Maria Kaloyeropoulou's Leonore let her soprano soar out radiantly in the untrammelled jubilation of the duet, she rose to the most sublime heights ...
 Here she gave bud, blossom and fruit to that harmony of sound that also ennobled the art of the prima donna.

 After the liberation of Greece, de Hidalgo advised Callas to establish herself in Italy.
 Callas proceeded to give a series of concerts around Greece, and then, against her teacher's advice, she returned to America to see her father and to further pursue her career.
 When she left Greece on September 14, 1945, two months short of her 22nd birthday, Callas had given 56 performances in seven operas and had appeared in around 20 recitals.
-Callas considered her Greek career as the foundation of her musical and dramatic upbringing, saying, "When I got to the big career, there were no surprises for me."
+Callas considered her Greek career as the foundation of her musical and dramatic upbringing, saying "When I got to the big career, there were no surprises for me."

 Main operatic career

 After returning to the United States and reuniting with her father in September 1945, Callas made the round of auditions.
 In December of that year, she auditioned for Edward Johnson, general manager of the Metropolitan Opera, and was favorably received: "Exceptional voice—ought to be heard very soon on stage".

-Callas maintained that the Metropolitan Opera offered her Madama Butterfly and Fidelio, to be performed in Philadelphia and sung in English, both of which she declined, feeling she was too fat for Butterfly and did not like the idea of opera in English.
-Although no written evidence of this offer exists in the Met's records, in a 1958 interview with the New York Post, Johnson confirmed that a contract was offered: "... but she didn't like it—because of the contract, not because of the roles.
+Callas said that the Metropolitan Opera offered her Madama Butterfly and Fidelio, to be performed in Philadelphia and sung in English, both of which she declined, saying that she felt too fat for Butterfly and did not like the idea of opera in English.
+Although this offer is not documented in the Met's records, in a 1958 interview with the New York Post, Johnson confirmed that a contract was offered: "... but she didn't like it—because of the contract, not because of the roles.
 She was right in turning it down—it was frankly a beginner's contract."